USM Content

 </ds:X509Data>

 Yes.
 The Persistent Id / Name ID claim is required.
 The emailAddress is the most commonly used claim.
-More information on this can be seen in the following Help Center articles.
+You can find more information on this in the following Help Center articles:

-Smartsheet does not support single log out with respect to third party IdPs.
-Even if SLO were to trigger logout at our SAML SP, it would not invalidate the Smartsheet session.
+Smartsheet doesn't support single logout with respect to third-party IdPs.
+Even if SLO were to trigger logout at our SAML SP, it wouldn't invalidate the Smartsheet session.

-Single log-out support is only with respect to the Smartsheet ecosystem.
-When you sign out from an app within the Smartsheet ecosystem, you signed out from the rest of the Smartsheet ecosystem.
+Single logout support is only with respect to the Smartsheet ecosystem.
+When you sign out of an app within the Smartsheet ecosystem, you sign out of the rest of the Smartsheet ecosystem.

 What binding method does Smartsheet use for SAML Setup?

-The Smartsheet Service Provider is supporting both HTTP-POST and HTTP-Redirect binding methods.
-It is up to you how you configure your IdP.
+The Smartsheet Service Provider supports both HTTP-POST and HTTP-Redirect binding methods.
+You can configure your IdP in any way you like.

 Information on the difference between the two methods can be found at:

-Does your application validate the signature in the SAML response with the certificate our organization will provide?
+Does your application validate the signature in the SAML response with the certificate our organization provides?

-The Smartsheet SAML login flow is an SP-initiated SSO flow.
+- The Smartsheet SAML sign-in flow is an SP-initiated SSO flow.

-The Smartsheet SP is not configured to sign the AuthN request
+- The Smartsheet SP isn't configured to sign the AuthN request.

-What login options are available to .GOV accounts?
+What sign-in options are available to Gov accounts?

-Apple is NOT an available login option within Gov. organizations.
+Apple is not an available sign-in option within Gov organizations.